QuiltCon includes a juried quilt show featuring modern quilts. The quilts will be juried into the show and judged.

 • Registration open: July 1st – Nov.
 30th., 2015

 More details and rules are here.

 Please visit our Awards and Prizes page for a complete list of over $15,000 in cash prizes.

 There are several categories in which quilts can be entered.
-Entrants are welcome to enter as many quilts as they would like, however you are limited to one quilt per category.
+Entrants are welcome to enter as many quilts as they would like.
 The categories are listed below:

 Group or Bee Quilts – Modern quilts made by 3 or more people

 Small quilts – A quilt that fits into the above categories that measures 36″ or less per side.
 The quilt can be any shape as long as it does not exceed the size limit.
 The challenge is open to individuals or groups.
 Individuals may only be involved in one quilt or group.

 EZ Quilting Challenge – Quilts made using one of the EZ Quilting Triangle Templates designed by Darlene Zimmerman.
 More details.